gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

 layout: default
 published: true
 ---
-This is the first api that I've written , and the following is basically me trying to make stuff simple for you so that you can break it and then learn.
+This is the first API that I've written, and the following is me trying to make stuff simple for you so that you can break it and then learn.
-The way I define stuff is just to make you comfortable with it .
-If you find something complicated , [GOOGLE IT](www.google.com) or you can always reach me.
+The way I define stuff is just to make you comfortable with it.
+If you find something complicated, [GOOGLE IT](www.google.com) or you can always reach me.
 Let's make mistakes and then learn.

 ***My way is not the ~~right~~ way, but it works.***

 ### What you will build
--  You will build a simple weather api which gives current  weather
+-  You will build a simple weather API which gives current  weather
--  Later we'll add frontend to it because terminal is intimidating for me.
+-  Later we'll add frontend to it because the terminal is intimidating for me.
 (Haha)

 ### What you need
-- 15 mins to read but couple of days to apply what you read.
+- 15 mins to read but a couple of days to apply what you read.
 - java basics
 - patience